 With the global shortage of pilots and shortage of skilled aviation professionals and gender disparity.
 STEM is needed now more than ever.
 More women and girls need to be engaged, excited and involved in aviation and STEM related fields.
 Aviation alone has a myriad of essential services aerial firefighting, air ambulances in Africa are needed desperately, Air Traffic Controllers, Airport Management etc are all fields that derive from STEM and many countries in Africa, especially Malawi lack the resources for these type of fields.

-Aviation is practically non-existent in Malawi.
+Aviation is practically non-existent in some African countries.
 In this age of today it should not be the case.
 Many African countries and Malawi face significant challenges in educating their youth at all, due to lack of equipment and access to basic amenities like electricity, as well as non-attendance in school.
 As a result, many children may be unable to read even after several years of education.

-Girls in rural Malawi and in Africa still have the mindset that this is not something they should do, it’s a male dominated field.
-This could be due to a lack of females as role models and cultural barriers still exist.
+Girls in rural Africa still have the mindset that this is not something they should do, it’s a male dominated field.
+This is due to a lack of females as role models and cultural barriers still exist.
 Many girls in Africa do not participate significantly or perform well in STEM subjects.
 This situation becomes more pronounced as the level of education increases and a combination of factors, including cultural practices and attitudes, and biased teaching and learning materials, perpetuate the imbalance.
-Once we saw the same with doctors and surgeons but now there are more women than men training in those professions.
-The aviation industry have incredible women pioneers that are role models enlisting more women into STEM fields.

 Most pilots likely run out of money at some point during their training.
 There are not many resources out there to help females in Africa unlike Europe, USA and Asia where they have scholarships and bursaries to assist females from a level of private pilot to becoming airline transport pilots.
 Some airlines in the west now have started female cadetship programs.